saulpierotti/markdown_notebook/LB1.md

 * The R-value is the fit between the theoretical diffraction pattern of the model and the experimental one
 	* 0 is a perfect fit, 0.63 is a the fit of a random diffraction pattern
 * R-free is another statistic that avoids the bias introduced in the refinement step

-# Ramachadran plot
-* $\alpha$ carbons in proteins are $3.8\AA$ apart
-* The $\phi$ angle is the dihedral angle between N-C$\alpha$, $\psi$ is between C$\alpha$-COOH
-* The Ramachadran plot graphs the $\phi$ angle of a residue against its $\psi$ angle
-* Some regions of the plot are really common and allowed, some are not because of steric hindrance
-* The Ramachadran plot of a protein is a scatterplot of its dihedral angles superimposed on a color code for the allowed conformational spaces
-* Procheck and Procheck NMR calculate Ramachadran plots from PDB files

 # Protein structural allignment
 * Rigid superimposition requires the knowledge of at least 3 non-allineated equivalent residues, while structural allignment requires no previous knowledge of equivalent positions